Yazdanjafari/IranMapAI/README.md

 # IranMapAI

 ## Overview
-IranMapAI is a Django web app that visualizes Iranian provinces and islands on an SVG map, colors each region by its average score, and provides a city detail page with charts and a client-side chatbot.
+IranMapAI is a Django web app that visualizes Iranian provinces and islands on an SVG map, colors each region by its average score, and provides a city detail page with charts and a client-side chatbot backed by the Persian Assistant API.
 The backend stores cities, score fields, and per-city scores; the frontend renders the map and dashboards with static assets and CDN charts.

 ## How the dashboard works